-It is easily said: "begin from within".
 But what incentive can produce a strong enough impulse in teachers to make them change their usual way of teaching, when school organization itself is so alien to the demands of a 2.0 teaching method?
 In other words, if the teacher is mainly asked to respect the curricula indicated by the Ministry of Education, why bother to make extra work (which in any case is usually not even acknowledged).
 Why run the additional risk of being seen as someone who wants to destroy the well-established (or rather "crystallized") schemes which suit more or less everyone?

-Two possible favorable situations can be hypothesized here:
+Two possible favorable situations can be hypothesized here (Trentin, 2013a):

 - a) Teachers really desire to renew their teaching and bring it up to date, guiding their students towards the discovery of discipline-specific knowledge by exploiting their technological aptitudes and habits (what Norris and Soloway call the "artisan teacher").
 Thus, teachers do not limit themselves to acting as a didactic mediator, passing on discipline-specific knowledge to their students, but also (above all) help them to become citizens of the future.
-Citizens who are able not only to read, write and do arithmetic, but also to master methods and strategies for the effective and efficient use of communication technologies in accessing knowledge and in continuous learning (Trentin and Repetto, 2013). - b) Teachers up against a didactic problem whose complexity cannot be tackled using conventional methods and tools (hence even more "artisan" than the previous one).
-For example, teachers operating in contact with those difficult situations which prevent students from attending lessons and/or normal educational courses regularly, e.g. hospital and home teaching.
+Citizens who are able not only to read, write and do arithmetic, but also to master methods and strategies for the effective and efficient use of communication technologies in accessing knowledge and in continuous learning (Trentin, 2013b). - b)Teachers up against a didactic problem whose complexity cannot be tackled using conventional methods and tools (hence even more "artisan" than the previous one).
+For example, teachers operating in contact with students affected by cognitive disease, or those students with difficult to attend lessons and/or normal educational courses regularly (e.g. hospitalbound/home-bound).

-Experience has taught us that (Trentin and Benigno, 1998):
+Experience has taught us that (Trentin, 2013a):

-- a) in the first case innovation rarely catches on, since it has to appeal mainly to the teacher's "intrinsic" motivation to innovate and create ad hoc spaces in "canonical" school life; - b) conversely in the second case there is a clear, prevailing "extrinsic" motivation; this derives from the particular operational situation, which paradoxically often presents an ideal context for the application of tools and methods (especially online ones) aimed at technology-centered didactic innovation.
+- a) in the first case innovation rarely catches on, since it has to appeal mainly to the teacher's "intrinsic" motivation to innovate and create ad hoc spaces in "canonical" school life; - b)conversely in the second case there is a clear, prevailing "extrinsic" motivation; this derives from the particular operational situation, which paradoxically often presents an ideal context for the application of tools and methods (especially online ones) aimed at technology-centered didactic innovation.